digital-asset/docs.daml.com/docs/2.8.0/docs/canton/usermanual/installation.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 While in-memory is great for testing and demos, for more serious tasks, you need to use a database as a persistence layer.
-Both the community version and the enterprise version support Postgres as a persistence layer.
-Make sure that you have
+Both the community version and the enterprise version support `Postgres <https://www.postgresql.org/>`__ as a persistence
-a running Postgres server and you need to create one database per node.
-The recommended Postgres version to use is 11,
+layer.
+Make sure you have a running Postgres server and create one database per node.

-as this is tested the most thoroughly.
+Canton is tested on a selection of the `currently supported Postgres versions <https://www.postgresql.org/support/versioning/>`__.
+See the `Canton release notes <https://github.com/digital-asset/canton/releases>`__ for the specific Postgres version
+used to test a particular Canton release.

 The Postgres storage mixin is provided by the file ``storage/postgres.conf``.

-If you just want to experiment, you can use Docker to get a Postgres database up and running quickly.
+If you just want to experiment, you can use `Docker <https://www.docker.com/>`__ to get a Postgres database up and
+running quickly.
+For best results, choose a  `Docker Postgres image <https://hub.docker.com/_/postgres/>`__ that matches
+the `tested Postgres version <https://github.com/digital-asset/canton/releases>`__.

-Here are a few commands that come in handy.
+Here are a few illustrative commands that come in handy.

 First, pull Postgres and start it up.